What Is The Definition Of Impulse In Physics

 1. Directionality and Vector Nature

 Because impulse is a vector, its direction determines how the object's velocity vector changes.
-Take this: a horizontal impulse applied to a sliding puck will alter its speed along the table, while a vertical impulse (such as a bounce off the ground) changes the vertical component of velocity.
+Here's one way to look at it: a horizontal impulse applied to a sliding puck will alter its speed along the table, while a vertical impulse (such as a bounce off the ground) changes the vertical component of velocity.
 The resulting velocity after the impulse can be found by adding the change in momentum to the original momentum and then dividing by the mass:

 [ \mathbf{v}\text{final} = \frac{\mathbf{p}\text{initial} + \mathbf{J}}{m}. ]